kaosborn/Filebert/README.md

 ## Repository layout

 This Git repository is organized as a single Visual Studio solution plus some accessories in the root.
-Here are the solution's projects:
+These are the solution's projects:

 * `Source` - codebase in shared projects by namespace.
 * `ConDiags` - Builds the console executable.
 Architecture is MVC.